-Dhaka is known as “City of Mosques” and is known for producing the world’s best muslin.
-It is also known as “the world’s rickshaw capital”.
-Approximately 400 thousand people use rickshaw every day.
+Dhaka is known as the “City of Mosques” and is known for producing the world’s best muslin (plain-woven cotton fabric).
+It is also known as “the world’s rickshaw capital.”
+Approximately 400,000 people use rickshaws every day.

 Features of Dhaka

 Geography and Climate

 Dhaka is located in the geographical heart of Bangladesh, with the Buriganga River flowing past it.
 It sits on a flat deltaic plain, with several small rivers, tributaries, and canals crisscrossing it.

 Dhaka experiences a tropical monsoon climate, with a distinct monsoon season (June to October), a cool, dry winter (November to February), and a hot, humid summer (March to May).

 In 2021, Dhaka was one of the most populated cities in the world, with over 21 million people.
 The city is home to a diverse population, mostly Bengalis, with various ethnic and religious communities living together.
 Bengali is the most commonly spoken language, and Islam is the predominant religion.

 Dhaka plays a critical role in the Bangladeshi economy, being the center of trade, commerce, and industry.
 The city has seen significant growth in the service sector, including finance, banking, real estate, and tourism.
 Dhaka also hosts a large number of local and multinational companies.
 The ready-made garment industry is particularly significant, contributing a substantial portion of the country’s exports.